-- Windows: <F-Secure installation folder>\Management Server 5\bin\prepare-fspm-definitions-update-tool.bat <destination folder> - Linux: /opt/f-secure/fspms/bin/prepare-fspm-definitions-update-tool <destination folder> - b) Modify the tool configuration, if necessary. - conf\channels.json: this contains a list of the channels to be updated.
+- Windows:c:\Program Files\WithSecure\Policy Manager\Policy Manager Server\bin\prepare-fspm-definitions-update-tool.bat <destination folder> - Linux: /opt/f-secure/fspms/bin/prepare-fspm-definitions-update-tool <destination folder> - b) Modify the tool configuration, if necessary. - conf\channels.json: this contains a list of the channels to be updated.
 By default, it includes updates for all the supported clients managed by Policy Manager, so we recommend that you leave only those that are necessary for your environment. - conf\configuration.properties: among other settings, you can specify a HTTP proxy here, if needed. - c) Transfer the prepared binaries to a machine that has Internet access. - 2.
-Prepare the environment. - a) Open the additional Java arguments configuration to configure Policy Manager Server to run in isolated mode. - On Windows, open the registry and go to HKLM\SOFTWARE\Wow6432Node\Data Fellows\F-Secure\Management Server 5\additional_java_args. - On Linux, open the fspms.conf configuration file and look for the additional java_args parameter. - b) Edit or add the string value additional_java_args with the following value: -DisolatedMode=true to the Java arguments configuration.

-- c) Restart Policy Manager Server to switch it to isolated mode

-- 3. Transfer updates.

-- a) Run the tool.
+Prepare the environment. - a) Open the additional Java arguments configuration to configure Policy Manager Server to run in isolated mode. - On Windows, open the registry and go to HKLM\SOFTWARE\WithSecure\Policy Manager\Policy Manager Server \additional_java_args. - On Linux, open the fspms.conf configuration file and look for the additional_java_args parameter. - b) Edit or add the string value additional_java_args with the following value: -DisolatedMode=true to the Java arguments configuration. - c) Restart Policy Manager Server to switch it to isolated mode - 3.
+Transfer updates. - a) Run the tool. - Windows:fspm-definitions-update-tool.bat - Linux:fspm-definitions-update-tool b) Transfer the prepared archives (data\withsecure-updates.zip and data\f-secure-updates.zip) to the Policy Manager Server machine.

-- Windows:fspm-definitions-update-tool.bat

-- Linux:fspm-definitions-update-tool

-The resulting archive contains the full set of the latest definitions and diffs to this version.
+The tool creates 2 archives with secure-updates. zip and f-secure-updates. zip containing the full set of the latest definitions and diffs to this version for 16 and newer clients and version 15 respectively.
 If all data is up to date, no archive is generated.